yorrick/pysible/README.md

 ### Benefits
 1. Dev env is as close as possible as the production env
 2. Can easily distribute copies of dev env, it takes no time to setup a new dev machine, or to update the dev envs.
-3. No more problems installing python packages on windows, evrything is the same whatever the os you use on your dev machine
+3. No more problems installing python & python packages on windows, everything is the same whatever the os you use on your dev machine
 4. You do not polute your host machine with a lot a dependencies

 ### Drawbacks